-For instance, it’s now essential to understand how Content Marketing impacts SEO and PPC, or how Customer Service impacts Reputation Management and Social Media (and vice versa).
+For instance, it’s essential to understand how content marketing impacts SEO and PPC or how customer service impacts reputation management and social media (and vice versa).

-Many agencies try to offer a one stop shop solution for all things marketing, but unless you’re a massive organization, it can be a struggle to provide expert services across disciplines.
+Many small businesses try to offer a one-stop-shop solution for all things marketing.
+Still, unless you’re a massive organization, providing expert services across disciplines can be challenging.

-You need to know the types of businesses you’re targeting, and the industries that they’re in.
-Insights and best practices in marketing for Lawyers is going to be significantly different than marketing for Doctors or Home Service professionals.
+You need to know the types of businesses you’re targeting and the industries that they’re in.
+Insights and best practices in marketing for lawyers will be significantly different than marketing for dentists or real estate agents.

-According to the US Census Bureau, in 2013 there were over 7,488,353 small businesses in the US.
-That’s too many clients just for your agency!
-You only have enough time and resources to serve a specific number of clients, so why not focus on becoming the expert in a certain industry?
+According to Oberlo, there are over 32.5M small businesses in the US.
+That’s too many clients just for your marketing agency!
+You only have enough time and resources to serve a specific number of clients, so why not focus on becoming the expert in a particular industry?

-When you focus on a specific industry, you’ll be able to better communicate the value and knowledge you bring to the exact clients you’re trying to acquire.
-Your agency will have an advantage over those that don’t focus on a specific industry.
+When you focus on a specific industry, you’ll be able to communicate better the value and knowledge your agency brings to the clients you’re trying to acquire.
+As a result, you’ll have an advantage over those that don’t focus on a specific industry.

-Once you have your focus in both industry and services, develop a list of resources and recommended agencies for when you have a prospect that needs something you’re not offering.
+Agency Tip: Once you focus on both industry and services, develop a list of resources and recommended agencies for when you have a prospect that needs something you’re not offering.
 Not only will other agencies reciprocate the favor, but that prospect will also be a great source of referrals for clients that are looking specifically for what your agency offers.

 It’s one thing to have the tools to monitor and report on the analytics you’re generating, but it’s another thing to know what they mean and how to use them.

-Your agency needs a website that appeals to your target audience while representing the expertise, culture and philosophy of your agency.
+Your agency needs a website that appeals to your target audience while representing your agency's expertise, culture, and philosophy.

-Due to the rapidly changing digital landscape, if you haven’t updated your website in 3-5 years, your site might already be outdated!
-It’s time to take a look at whether the current information and design are relevant to what your prospects are actually searching for.
+Due to the rapidly changing digital landscape, your site might already be outdated if you haven’t updated your website in 3-5 years!
+It’s time to take a look at whether the current information and design are relevant to what your prospects are searching for.

-Many agencies spend so much time helping their clients, that they disregard their own marketing efforts.
-If you’re overflowing with clients and have no intention of growing your business, then it’s easy to see why your own website and marketing assets are not a priority.
+Many agencies spend so much time helping their clients that they disregard their own marketing efforts.
+If you’re overflowing with clients and have no intention of growing your business, it’s easy to see why your website and marketing assets are not a priority.

-But if you have your eye on growing your client list and are adding more expert employees to support those clients, you need to make sure that your website addresses the contemporary needs of the modern business person.
+But if you have your eye on growing your client list and are adding more expert employees to support those clients, you need to ensure that your website addresses the current needs of the modern business person.

 Research your competition and see what they’re doing.
 If you see holes in their value proposition, you can capitalize by filling in those gaps on your own site’s copy.

-You don’t necessarily have to do a full redesign of your website all at once.
+Agency Tip: You don’t necessarily have to redesign your website all at once.
 If you consistently make minor adjustments, getting up to date doesn’t feel like such a massive endeavor.

-Whether it’s via your website, social media channels or online reviews, social proof is a very real psychological influence on purchasing decisions.
-Prospects will be researching your online presence and sometimes coming to conclusions about your agency without even contacting you.
+Whether via your website, social media channels, or online reviews, social proof is a very real psychological influence on purchasing decisions.
+Prospects will be researching your online presence and sometimes coming to conclusions about your marketing agency before ever contacting you.

-Beyond your website, generating social proof on third party sites will influence your online reputation and help you stand out from other agencies.
+Beyond your website, generating social proof on third-party sites will influence your online reputation and help you stand out from other agencies.
 That might well be Google or Facebook reviews, or it might be creatively engaging happy clients to get them to share the good word about your agency on social.
-Their shares reaches their audience, and increases your agency’s visibility.
+Their shares reach their audience and increase your agency’s visibility.
 And that’s power!

-These are the value propositions, I’d argue, that trump other kinds of marketing because the “voice of the customer” is a more powerful and trusted voice.
-Online reviews have continued to grow in influence and represent one of the newer strategies that can help your agency acquire new clients.
+These value propositions trump other kinds of marketing because the “voice of the customer” is a more powerful and trusted voice.
+Online reviews have continued to grow and represent one of the newer strategies to help your agency acquire new clients.

-- Be active on at least 2 social media channels (where your clients are active, of course), have social links on your website, and frequently request others to follow you.
+Be active on at least two social media channels (where your clients are engaged), have social links on your website, and frequently request others to follow you.

-These may feel like minor tactics, but they can have a huge impact on getting the word out about how amazing your services are.
+These may feel like minor things, but they can significantly impact getting the word out about your fantastic services.

 Meet People and Educate Yourself

 The in-person events are where you will get the most bang for your buck.
-Not only will your agency’s employees benefit from the scheduled sessions and workshops, but these events are also an opportunity to connect with other marketers that offer complementary services or similar services, but in a different vertical.
+Not only will your agency’s employees benefit from the scheduled sessions and workshops, but these events are also an opportunity to connect with other marketers that offer complementary or similar services in a different vertical.

-Even if your agency has been around for a while and you think to yourself that it’s too late to apply some of this advice, that’s never the case.
-You can always pivot your agency’s strategy, especially if it will help your bottom line and give your agency a more focused purpose.
+Even if your agency has been around for a while and you think it’s too late to apply some of this advice, that’s never the case.
+You can always pivot your agency’s strategy significantly if it will help your bottom line and give your agency a more focused purpose.

-- If you don’t currently use analytics to prove the impact of your agency’s services, hire or contract someone that knows how to set up your assets to properly track the data.
-New clients will appreciate quantifiable results of your campaigns and marketing projects.
+Set up your assets to track the data correctly.
+If you don’t currently use analytics to prove the impact of your agency’s services, hire or contract someone that knows how to.
+New clients will appreciate the quantifiable results of your campaigns and marketing projects.

-- Networking and ongoing education offer a two pronged appeal.
-You’re increasing your knowledge about the industries and services you help, but you’re also generating contacts, who might become clients or refer clients to you based on your interactions at the events you both attended.
+Network and encourage ongoing learning.
+You’re increasing your knowledge about the industries and services you help.
+You’re also generating contacts who might become clients or refer clients to you based on your interactions at the events you both attended.

 Many of these strategies take time.
 It’s difficult to see results immediately.
-But like any long term project, the more you invest in your own online presence, the more it will pay off in the long run with plenty of satisfied clients.
+But like any long-term project, the more you invest in your agency’s online presence, the more it will pay off in the long run with plenty of satisfied clients.